Whitney R. Harris World Law Institute: Crimes Against Humanity Initiative

-Gun Violence and Human Rights
+Gun Violence and Human Rights Project

-In Fall 2017, the Institute launched a new initiative on gun violence examining U.S. government responses to gun violence in light of U.S. obligations under international human rights law.
+In the fall of 2017, the Institute launched a new initiative on gun violence examining U.S. government responses to gun violence in light of U.S. obligations under international human rights law.
 As part of this project, Washington University Law students and the Harris Institute Fellow conduct in-depth research articulating mechanisms to rectify the crisis and suggesting international fora that can examine the issue.
-The project argues that the failure of the U.S. government to exercise due diligence with respect to preventing and reducing gun-related violence may violate the government’s obligations under several international human rights instruments.
+The project argues that the failure of the U.S. government to exercise due diligence with respect to preventing and reducing gun-related violence may violate the government's obligations under several international human rights instruments.

-An article by Harris Institute Director Professor Leila Sadat and Madaline George argues that U.S. gun violence violates ten specific human rights: the Right to Life; the Right to Security of Person; the Right to Health; the Right to be Free from Ill-Treatment; the Right to be Free from Racial Discrimination; the Right to Gender Equality; the Right to Freedom of Religion, Expression, Opinion, and Belief; the Right to Peaceful Assembly and Association; the Right to Special Protection for Children and the Right to Education; and the Right to Participate in the Cultural Life of the Community.
+An article by Harris Institute Director Leila Sadat and Madaline George argues that U.S. gun violence violates ten specific human rights: the right to life; the right to security of person; the right to health; the right to be free from ill-treatment; the right to be free from racial discrimination; the right to gender equality; the right to freedom of religion, expression, opinion, and belief; the right to peaceful assembly and association; the right to special protection for children and the right to education; and the right to participate in the cultural life of the community.

-Along with Washington University’s Institute for Public Health, the Harris Institute hosted the conference and experts' meeting A New Approach to the Gun Violence Crisis in America on November 2–3, 2018, with speakers including Jonathan Hafetz of the American Civil Liberties Union, Mike McLively of the Urban Gun Violence Initiative at Brady United, Barbara Frey of the Human Rights Program at the University of Minnesota, and Philip Alpers from the University of Sydney School of Public Health.
+Along with Washington University's Institute for Public Health, the Harris Institute hosted the conference and experts' meeting A New Approach to the Gun Violence Crisis in America on November 2–3, 2018, with speakers including Jonathan Hafetz of the American Civil Liberties Union, Mike McLively of the Urban Gun Violence Initiative at Brady United, Barbara Frey of the Human Rights Program at the University of Minnesota, and Philip Alpers from the University of Sydney School of Public Health.
 This conference resulted in the symposium edition of the Washington University Journal of Law and Policy.
 Language used from this project has been utilized by Amnesty International in their Gun Violence Report and echoed by then-candidate for the Democratic Presidential Nomination Elizabeth Warren during the New Hampshire 2020 Debate.